Courses

 Description |

 8 ELA* | In 8 ELA, students build off what has been previously learned in English classes.
-Based around the eighth grade standards, including reading, writing, speaking, and listening, students will use a variety of formats to think critically about their lives and the world around us, as well as how to communicate effectively in many different settings and situations.
+Based around the eighth grade standards, including reading, writing, speaking, and listening, students will use a variety of formats to think critically about their lives and the world around us as well as how to communicate effectively in many different settings and situations.
 This course meets for two periods each day. |

 8 Science* | The Next Generation Science Standards is a multi-state effort to create new education standards that are "rich in content and practice, arranged in a coherent manner across disciplines and grades to provide all students an internationally benchmarked science education.
 The standards are written as three-dimensional performance expectations that integrate science and engineering practices, disciplinary core ideas, and crosscutting concepts.
 This year we will concentrate on Newton's third law of motion, biological evolution, weather and the effects humans are having on the environment. |

 8 Social Studies | 8th Grade Social Studies begins with the colonization of North America and progresses through the American Civil War.
-We will read a variety of primary source documents, take part in multiple hands-on simulations, and debate the actions of key figures in History. |
+We will read a variety of primary source documents, take part in multiple hands-on simulations, debate the actions of key figures in History, and make multiple connections between key events in early American History. |

-8 Physical Education | In 8th grade, the content standards emphasize working as a team to solve problems.
+In 8th grade, the content standards emphasize working as a team to solve problems.
 The focus of this course is the application of movement skills and knowledge (including defensive and offensive strategies) to team physical activities; the assessment and maintenance of physical fitness to improve health and performance; the knowledge of physical fitness concepts, principles and strategies to improve health and performance; and the application of psychological and sociological concepts, including self-responsibility, positive social interaction, and group dynamics, in the learning and performance of physical activity.
 This is a year-long course that meets every other day. |

 7-8 Unified PE | Unified PE is a smaller PE class that includes students with intellectual disabilities.
 This class will do many of the same activities as the other PE classes, but with some modifications.
 Practicing for Special Olympic sports will also be included.
 This class allows you to be a role model for students with special needs. |

-8 Grade Choir | This is a year-long every-other-day course with a prerequisite of 7th grade choir.
-All 8th grade students should audition before enrolling.
+This is a year-long every-other-day course.
 Music will be sung in 3-4 parts.
 Students will be reviewing/expanding on Solfege, Solfege Hand Signs and the TaKaDiMi rhythm counting method.
 A number of concerts are scheduled throughout the year for students to show growth of skill and technique.
 Students may also be considered for numerous small groups and/or honor choirs that perform during the school year. |

 8 Band | This is a continuation of 7th Grade Band.
-This group will continue to expand our musical learning while improving play on our instruments.
+This group will continue to expand our musical learning while improving skill on our instruments and playing more challenging music.
 We will perform at 3 concerts and one contest per year outside of the school day.
-Jazz band is offered an an auditioned group, determined in the spring of 7th grade year.
-This is a year-long course that meets every other day. |
+Students also have the opportunity to participate in honor bands and other performance opportunities throughout the year. |

 8 Orchestra | This is a continuation of 7th grade orchestra.
-Eighth grade orchestra focuses on new techniques that involve higher level of playing while still refining skills developed in 7th grade.
+Eighth grade orchestra focuses on new techniques that involves higher level of playing while still refining skills developed in 7th grade.
 There are 4 concerts during the school year and orchestra students will learn a variety of new music.
 This class meets daily and students have individual lessons throughout the year. |

 |

-PLTW (Project Lead the Way)
+(Project Lead The Way) |

 |

 FACS is a class that offers a unique focus on families and their interrelationships, career and technology, and provides skills for success for all students.
 The class is divided into three main categories: Clothing and Textiles, Food Preparation/Nutrition and Wellness, and Skills for Adolescence(Human Growth and Development.)
+Parents have the option to opt-out their students during the Human Growth & Development lessons.
+Please contact the front office if you would like your student to opt out of those lessons.
+A reminder will be sent two weeks prior to the human growth & development lessons being delivered in FACs class.
 Students participate in cooperative learning activities, hands-on projects, and lab experiences.
 FACS meets daily for one semester. |

-Spanish 1 |
+8th Grade Spanish 1 |

-PACE | PACE is a small (no more than 8), structured time to work on coursework with support of a teacher, organize materials, check grades, and set and monitor goals.
-If the class is not needed, as the year goes on, schedules can change, but that is a team decision (teacher, student, etc.) This placement was a team decision between 6th grade teachers and counselor and 7th grade counselors.
-Some students have PACE every day, some every other. |
+SSH is a small (no more than 10), structured time to work on coursework with support of a teacher, organize materials, check grades, and set and monitor goals.
+If the class is not needed, as the year goes on, schedules can change, but that is a team decision (teacher, student, etc.) This placement is a team decision between Administration, 8th grade counselors, and possibly 8th grade teachers if placed in the course during the school year.
+Some students have SSH every day, some every other. |

 Study Hall | A quiet time for students to work on schoolwork or read independently.
 Most students enrolled in study hall attend every other day while some attend every day. |

-8 TAG (Talented and Gifted) |
+(Talented and Gifted) |

 Comprehension Focus Group (Listed as CIM ) |

-The CFG intervention is a daily OR every other day lesson that uses a structured framework with procedural steps to scaffold students’ learning.
+The CFG intervention is a daily lesson that uses a structured framework with procedural steps to scaffold students’ learning.
 The framework is designed to promote students’ knowledge of genre and text structures through in-depth units of study.
 CIM Interventionists use explicit teaching and concrete examples to assist students in building connections between the reading and writing processes.
-The CFG intervention is designed to help struggling readers acquire effective strategies for problem solving in texts, while maintaining a focus on deep comprehension.
-The materials provide students with authentic opportunities to learn about the reading and writing processes. |
+The CFG intervention is designed to help struggling readers acquire effective strategies for problem solving in texts, while maintaining a focus on deep comprehension and writing. |

 Resource | Resource classes are designed to provide specially designed instruction to help students who have Individual Education Plans make progress in their goal areas.
 Additionally, depending on the individual student’s goal area(s), various resource classes provide differentiated support so that students can demonstrate their learning in general education classes. |

-Language Arts Strategies | Students who have Individualized Education Plans (IEPs) participate in this course.
-The focus is on decoding, comprehension, writing, speaking and listening strategies. |
+8th Language Arts Strategies | Students who have Individualized Education Plans (IEPs) participate in this course.
+The focus is on decoding, comprehension, writing, speaking and listening strategies in connection with grade level standards. |

-Math Strategies II |
+8th Math Strategies |

 This course provides support for previously taught skills and computations that need reteaching.
-It also supports seventh grade skills identified in the Common Core, including but not limited to: ratio and proportion, number system, writing and solving equations, probability, and geometry. |
+It also supports seventh grade skills identified in the Common Core, including but not limited to: ratio and proportion, number system, writing and solving equations, probability, and geometry in connection with grade level standards. |

 Level 3 MD | All academic subjects are taught with a focus on learning to learn and increasing independence.
 Functional and social skills are embedded throughout the day.
 Community Based Learning is incorporated 2-3 times a month to work on generalizing skills and building social skills.
 AVBA and TEACH methods are used as needed.
 Direct instruction curriculum is utilized. |

-Boost | Each student attends this 30-minute intervention period at the end of the day where students can ask teachers for help and teachers can assign students.
-During this time teachers assist students with learning skills and concepts and provide them with additional opportunities to demonstrate proficiency. |
+Boost | Each student attends this 30-minute intervention period where students can ask teachers for help and teachers can assign students.
+During this time teachers assist students with learning skills and concepts and provide them with additional opportunities to demonstrate proficiency towards grade level standards.
+Boost groups are assigned for three weeks at a time based upon student achievement data.
+Teachers are able to assign additional students during weeks 2 & weeks 3 to get support in other classes as needed.
+Students are able to request help from additional classes during the 2nd & 3rd week of the rotation. |

 *Honors sections offered.
 Students qualify for Honors courses based on achievement data. |